komaltayade/Data-Visuvalization-and-Storytelling/README.md

 # Data-Visuvalization-and-Storytelling
-Create visualizations of sales data that convey a compelling story.
+Create visualizations of Ecommerce sales data that convey a compelling story.